Power and limitations of distributed quantum state purification

 \section{Proof of Theorem~\ref{theo:no-go_universal}}

-\textbf{Theorem~\ref{theo:no-go_universal} (No-go theorem for the pure state set)} \textit{For the two-qubit depolarizing noise channel $\cN_{AB}^\gamma$ with noise level $\gamma$, there is no non- trivial $2\rightarrow 1$ LOCC purification protocol for the set that contains all pure states $\cS_P$.} \begin{proof} At the beginning, we denote $\mu_{P}$ as the Haar measure of set $\cS_P$,
+\textbf{Theorem~\ref{theo:no-go_universal} (No-go theorem for the pure state set)} \textit{For the two-qubit depolarizing noise channel $\cN_{AB}^\gamma$ with noise level $\gamma\in(0,1)$, there is no non-trivial $2\rightarrow 1$ LOCC purification protocol for the set that contains all pure states $\cS_P$.} \begin{proof} At the beginning, we denote $\mu_{P}$ as the Haar measure of set $\cS_P$,

 $M=\mathbb{E}_{\psi\sim\mu_P} M_\psi$ as the expectation of $M_\psi$ with respect to the Haar measure, and have that

 {\bf Suppose} that there exists a nontrivial $2\rightarrow 1$ LOCC purification protocol, which is equivalent to having a feasible solution $J_{\cE_{A^nB^nA'B'}}$ such that the following constraints are satisfied: